Mars In Sagittarius Will Make Everything Feel Brighter & Better

 November 25: Mars in Sagittarius squares Saturn in Pisces, making us feel inhibited and unseen.
 As a result, we’ll try to push through these barriers that hold us back.

-December 25: Mars in Sagittarius harmonizes with the nodes of destiny, letting fate take a hand in the outcome of how we choose to deal with situations.
+December 25: Mars in Sagittarius harmonises with the nodes of destiny, letting fate take a hand in the outcome of how we choose to deal with situations.

 December 27: Mars aligns with Mercury retrograde in Sagittarius, creating issues with others if we don’t think before we speak and act.